YAVSRG/YAVSRG/docs/code_style.md

 Step 1: Create a fork of YAVSRG

 Step 2: Make your changes
-I reccommend doing this in a branch other than `main` as it makes it easy to have both your fork and the upstream as a remote
+I recommend doing this in a branch other than `main` as it makes it easy to have both your fork and the upstream as a remote

 Step 3: [Submit PR](https://github.com/YAVSRG/YAVSRG/pulls)